 There are state associations of nonprofits that started decades ago, although the majority were created in the last two decades.
 The first of the cluster of associations organized in the last 20 years was the Washington Council of Agencies, followed by nonprofit associations in New Jersey and California.
-The concept for what would one day become the Michigan Nonprofit Association (MNA) started with Dr. Pete Ellis, a program director at the W.K.Kellogg Foundation.
+The concept for what would one day become the Michigan Nonprofit Association started with Pete Ellis, a program director at the W.K.Kellogg Foundation.

-In 1988, Dr. Ellis took a professional study leave from the W.K Kellogg Foundation (WKKF) and worked as a visiting executive at the Council of Michigan Foundations to pursue his vision to increase the presence and voice of Michigan’s nonprofit organizations.
+In 1988, Ellis took a professional study leave from Kellogg and worked as a visiting executive at the Council of Michigan Foundations to pursue his vision to increase the presence and voice of Michigan’s nonprofit organizations.
 While there, he created the first formal conference that annually brought together the foundation grantmakers and nonprofit organizations to discuss common issues in the field.
 It was called the Grantmaker/Grantseeker Conference.
 The first meetings were held under the auspices of CMF and the successor conference, now named the “SuperConference,” has been held annually as a joint venture between MNA and CMF.

-Following the first Grantmaker/Grantseeker Conference, Dr. Russell G. Mawby invited the CEOs and board chairs of ten leading nonprofit-serving organizations in Michigan (representing fields such as health, education, the arts, and social services) to a meeting at the W.K.
+Following the first Grantmaker/Grantseeker Conference, Russell G. Mawby invited the CEOs and board chairs of ten leading nonprofit-serving organizations in Michigan (representing fields such as health, education, the arts, and social services) to a meeting at the W.K.
 Kellogg Foundation to discuss the formation of a new organization – the Michigan Nonprofit Forum.
 As planning moved forward, Pete Ellis agreed to serve as the Forum’s first CEO when he died unexpectedly.

-Plans for the Michigan Nonprofit Forum continued in spite of this loss, and Dr. Russell G. Mawby, chairman and CEO of the W.K.
+Plans for the Michigan Nonprofit Forum continued in spite of this loss, and Russell G. Mawby, chairman and CEO of the W.K.
 Kellogg Foundation, provided leadership as its founding board chair in 1990.
 The first CEO left after a few months of service and the organization was in financial trouble.
-Dave Egner, Dr. Mawby’s executive assistant at WKKF, was brought in first as the temporary CEO to help solve immediate organizational problems related to the budget, and then became the permanent staff leader.
-The name was changed to the Michigan Nonprofit Association (MNA) in 1995.
+Dave Egner, Mawby’s executive assistant at Kellogg, was brought in first as the temporary CEO to help solve immediate organizational problems related to the budget, and then became the permanent staff leader.
+The name was changed to the Michigan Nonprofit Association in 1995.

-The Michigan Nonprofit Association (MNA) is similar to other statewide associations of nonprofits across the nation, but also is home to several unusual programs and leadership projects.
+The Michigan Nonprofit Association is similar to other statewide associations of nonprofits across the nation, but also is home to several unusual programs and leadership projects.
 MNA, through a series of mergers over time, is home to novel programs such as the ConnectMichigan Alliance and the LEAGUE Michigan (composed of the original advisory board and teachers in Michigan who launched Learning to Give).
 Other large statewide volunteer programs, including Campus Compact and Volunteer Centers of Michigan, also call MNA home.